 - When diabetes is left untreated, it can lead to the occurrence of severe breathing difficulties in extreme temperatures with pneumonia.

 - Diabetes and pulmonary tuberculosis can greatly reduce the lung function of an individual.

 - It is also stated that rapid breathing, also known as Kussmaul breathing, is likely to be a symptom of diabetic ketoacidosis (DKA).
 Ketoacidosis is a condition caused due to the presence of high sugar levels and high levels of ketones in the bloodstream.

 Now that we know the factors that can impact your heart and lungs for people with weak immune systems.
 Here are a few ways to keep your lungs healthy:

 - Avoid smoking as much as possible.
 Cigarette smoking is one of the major causes of lung cancer or even chronic obstructive pulmonary disease (COPD).

 - Try to lessen your exposure to indoor pollutants that can cause damage to your lungs.

-- Being physically active and having good nutrition intake can help in eliminating lung complications and keeping it healthy.
+- Being physically active and having a good nutrition intake can help in eliminating lung complications and keeping it healthy.

 - Do deep breathing exercises on a daily basis to strengthen your lungs.
 The process not only helps clear out toxins built up in the lungs but improves overall performance.

-Even though the connection between sugar levels and lung health have still not been established, it is difficult to completely rule out the possibility of the former on the latter.
-Hence, it is best to know how to control your sugar levels and ensure you take necessary action to keep your lungs healthy.
+Even though the connection between sugar levels and lung health has still not been established, it is difficult to completely rule out the possibility of the former on the latter.
+Hence, it is best to know how to control your sugar levels and ensure you take the necessary action to keep your lungs healthy.
 Monitor your glucose levels regularly!